FAQs

 A: Ombuds help to empower community members to analyze, strategize, and choose what to do.
 Since ombuds act outside of formal channels, we do not have authority to resolve issues or direct any specific outcomes.
 We do not conduct factfinding, adjudicate issues, make determinations, conduct investigations, accept notice on behalf of the university, give legal advice, or provide psychological counseling.

-A: The UOO is here to serve all members of the Oregon State University community, across the state and beyond, including Ecampus and Extension.
+A: The Ombuds Office is here to serve all members of the Oregon State University community, across the state and beyond, including Ecampus and Extension.
 Meetings can be conducted via Zoom, provided all parties involved agree to it.
+Seeing community members (non-OSU affiliates) is at the discretion of the ombuds office based on availability and scope.